-The full form of GST is “Goods and Services Tax“.
+The full form of GST is “Goods and Service Tax“.
 The journey of GST in India began in 2000 when the government set up a panel for drafting the law.
 It took 17 years for the law to evolve, and was finally implemented on 1st July 2017.
 Now let’s see what is the meaning of GST.

 What is the meaning of GST?

 First and foremost, it is essential to know the meaning of GST.
-It is a multi-stage indirect taxation system where tax is levied at every value addition that goods and services go through.
+It is a multi-stage indirect taxation system where tax is levied at every value addition that goods and service go through.
 In other words, tax is applicable at every point of sales, such as raw material purchase, manufacture or production, warehousing finished goods, sale of the product to a wholesaler, sale to retailer, and final sale to the consumer.

-Prime Minister Narendra Modi launched Goods and Services Tax into operation on the midnight of 1st July 2017.
+Prime Minister Narendra Modi launched Goods and Service Tax into operation on the midnight of 1st July 2017.
 But it was almost two decades in the making since the concept was first proposed under the Atal Bihari Vajpayee government.

 Stage 1: The Manufacturer

 Let us consider a shirt manufacturer that buys raw material worth 1000 INR and 60 INR tax.
 He added the value of 300 INR to manufacture the shirt.
 Now the total value of the shirt became 1300 (1000+300).
 Assuming the GST rate on the shirt be 5%, that will be 65 INR.
 This applicable GST amount (65 INR) can be set off by the manufacturer against the tax paid by him on the raw material i.e., 60 INR.
-Hence the effective Goods and Services Tax rate applicable will be only 5 INR (65-60).
+Hence the effective Goods and Service Tax rate applicable will be only 5 INR (65-60).
 This makes GST a value-added tax.

 Stage 2: Distributor or Service Provider

 The next stage is where the goods are given to the distributor.
 The distributor buys the same shirt for 1300 INR and adds on the value to that shirt of around 200 INR.
 Now the value of the shirt will be 1,500, that is (1300+200).
-Under the Goods and Services Tax, he will need to pay the tax around 75 INR (5%), which again can be set off against the tax on the purchased shirt from the manufacturer that is 65 INR.
+Under the Goods and Service Tax, he will need to pay the tax around 75 INR (5%), which again can be set off against the tax on the purchased shirt from the manufacturer that is 65 INR.
 Now the actual tax incidence under GST on the distributor will be 75-65= 10 INR.

 Stage 3: Retailer